The second vanishing theorem in Stanley-Reisner ring with topological interpretation: main results

-\begin{proof} Denote $\Sd(\Delta-\Sigma)= X$ and set $D= d-1, d-2$.
-To remove a $D$-face of $X$, we adopt the way of elementary collapse \cite{Bj}, which states that, if we find a $D$-face which contains some $D-1$-face, but latter is not in any other $D$-face, we remove both of them.
-We claim that this process removes all $D$-faces of $\Sd(\Delta-\Sigma)$.
+\begin{proof} Let $\Sd (\Delta-\Sigma)$ be the subcomplex of barycentric subdivision of $\Sd (\Delta)$ whose vertices are not the barycentre of any face of $\Sigma$.Denote $\Sd(\Delta-\Sigma)= X$ and we can use variable $z$ for $d-1, d-2$.
+At first, we assume the faces of $X$ are either a $d-1$-face or a $d-2$-facet.
+To remove a $z$-face of $X$, we adopt the way of elementary collapse \cite{Bj}, which states that, if we find a $z$-face which contains some $(z-1)$-face, but latter is not in any other $z$-face, we remove both of them.
+We claim that this process removes all those $z$-faces of $X$ as mentioned in the begining of the paragraph.